clas12brescia/LTCCefficiency/example/Readme.md

 ### simple3.C

-Open a file and save momentum and angular (phi and theta) distributions in three histograms into a `out_simple3.root` file.
+Open a file and save momentum and angular -phi and theta- distributions (selecting only electrons) in three histograms into a `out_simple3.root` file.
 Run with:
 ```bash
 clas12root -b -q simple3.C